Learn how the (art) world really works.

 What Sets Us Apart?

-Senior students have semi-private studios with 24-hour access — which allows for the development of a signature body of work as professional artists — and seniors are also encouraged to exhibit locally and nationally and directed in preparation for graduate studies.
+Seniors and juniors have semi-private studios with 24-hour access — which allows for the self-directed development of a signature body of work as professional artists — and are also encouraged to exhibit locally and nationally and directed in preparation for graduate studies.

 Resources and Materials